-1926-2019 Mr. Gene Carter was a lifelong horseman who came to work at the Kentucky Horse Park in 2006 at the age of 79.
-He was known for telling his story of being the last man living to sit on the back of one of the greatest racehorses ever –– Man o’ War.
+Mr. Eugene Carter, better known as Gene, was a lifelong horseman who came to work at the Kentucky Horse Park in 2006 at the age of 79.
+He was known for telling his story of being the last man living to sit on the back of one of the greatest racehorses ever – Man o’ War.

 For 14 seasons, Gene entertained visitors at the Hall of Champions with both his expert horsemanship and captivating storytelling.
 Gene’s popularity rivaled and sometimes surpassed many of the champion racehorses that he cared for in the Hall of Champions.
 Gene’s legacy will enhance the tradition of legends that have called the Hall of Champions home.

 “One day when no one was around, Harbut turned to Carter, who he knew had galloped horses on the farm, and asked if he wanted to get on the most famous Thoroughbred in the world.
 Carter leapt at the opportunity, and Harbut gave him a leg up, right there in the stall.

 “He said, ‘Gensie, how does it feel to be on the mostest horse in the world?’”
 Carter remembered.
 “I said, ‘Mr. Harbut to tell you the truth, I don’t have words to express what I’m feeling.
 Words have left me.
 I’m just so thrilled.
 I’ve never been on a horse like Man o’ War.’

 “He said, ‘Gensie, you take this to your grave.
 Ain’t but three people been on this horse – the exercise boy, the jock that rides him in the race, and Gene Carter.’” as told to Natalie Voss in the Paulick Report, 2019.

 Carter would bring his Kentucky Horse Park magazine from the tack room to tell guests about the time he rode the legendary Man o’ War.